-A residential hoist can be a fantastic source of assistance for people who struggle to safely move themselves around a specific area in their home, or in a hospital environment.
-Hoists not only allow people in need of mobility assistance to enjoy more comfort and independence when they’re moving around a home, they also make moving and handling residents much easier for caregivers.
+A residential hoist can be a fantastic source of assistance for people who struggle to safely move around a specific area in their home, or in a hospital environment.
+Hoists not only allow people in need of mobility assistance to enjoy more comfort and independence when they’re moving around a home, but they also make moving and handling residents much easier for caregivers.

-Patient hoists can help a wide range of different people, including seniors who want to remain in their own homes despite problems with mobility and strength, people with disability who are unable to lift themselves fully, and more.
+Patient hoists can help a wide range of different people, including seniors who want to remain in their own homes despite problems with mobility and strength, people with disabilities who are unable to lift themselves fully, and more.

 What is a Hoist or Lift?

 A hoist is simply a type of mechanical device for lifting that can work to elevate someone from a sitting position, and move them safely into another area, such as a bathtub, seat, or bed.
 Some hoists can even carry patients horizontally between areas in a room.